SecurityHandbook/handbook/en/iot/andr.md

 #### Proprietary:
 - Google Play: https://play.google.com/

-Stores like *Amazon* or *Samsung* don't always have the latest app releases, especially those frequently updated.
-Namely Amazon has an extremely long process of checking apps (done manually).
+Stores like *Amazon* or *Samsung* don't always have the latest app releases, especially of the frequently updated apps.
+Namely Amazon has an extremely long process of checking applications (done manually).

 <br>

 ### Firewall:
 Firewall's an essential OS security layer providing protection against network attacks.
 Its use on public WiFi connections is a must.

 Integrated FW makes for the best option, unfortunately few ROMs offer any enhancements to the basic firewall.
-Abusing *VPN API* (NetGuard, NoRoot Data Firewall,&#8230;) may not be the nicest and most reliable implementation, but at least doesn't require destroying the OS's security model.
+Abusing *VPN API* (NetGuard, NoRoot Data Firewall,&#8230;) may not be the nicest and most reliable option, but at least doesn't require destroying the OS's security model and works quite well.

 #### FOSS:
 - integrated